Prednisolone belongs to a class of medicines known as corticosteroids (more commonly called steroids).

 - Prednisolone can suppress your immune system, so it is important if you become ill that you make an appointment to see your doctor straightaway.
 Also, if you come into contact with anyone who has measles, shingles or chickenpox (or anyone who suspects they might have them), you must see your doctor as soon as possible.

-- If you have diabetes you may need to check your blood glucose more frequently, as prednisolone tablets may affect the levels of sugar in your blood.
+- If you have diabetes you may need to check your blood sugar (glucose) more frequently, as prednisolone tablets may affect the levels of sugar in your blood.
 Your doctor will be able to advise you about this.

 - Some vaccines are not suitable for you while you are being treated with prednisolone.
 If you need any immunisations, make sure you mention that you are taking an oral steroid.